-Dairy NSW is a company limited by guarantee run by a skills-based Board of Directors.
+Dairy NSW is a company limited by guarantee run by a industry-based Board of Directors.
 The Board is made up of:

 - Four directors who are dairy farmers with diverse farming system backgrounds and from diverse geographic Dairy NSW regions

-- Two directors with specialist skills and experience in business, governance and industry
+- Four directors with specialist skills and experience in business, governance and industry

 All Board members have a substantial dairy farmer contact base.

 The Board meets bi-monthly to chart the direction and policies of Dairy NSW.
 The Board acts in accordance with the Dairy NSW constitution and the law in aiming to create and build substantial value for the dairy industry through the setting of effective strategies and financial objectives for the organisation.

 The Board's charter is implemented and managed by the Regional Manager who acts as Company Secretary to the Board.

 Review the Board's Annual Activity Report and Annual Operating Plan below.

 Find out about current Dairy NSW programs on offer and register for upcoming sessions.